Main product image for Loud Esparagus

 Motivation

-I did few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
+I did a few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
 Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me, while actually using them.

 What I like about ESP32 is how lightweight it is.
 It barely draws power, so you may not care to turn it off at all.
 It boots in seconds and is ready for use in a snap.
-Still, it is capable and works at par with Linux SBC solutions for audio applications, while costing a fraction of their price.
+Still, it is capable and works at par with Linux SBC solutions for audio applications while costing a fraction of their price.
 Combined with a proper Hi-Fi DAC you would not tell a difference to commercial devices standing side by side and costing much more.

 Features